at Advocates for Children

 This State Education Law addresses school transportation.
 For more information about transportation for students who are homeless, please click here.

-This law addresses parents' power to designate a "person in parental relation" to a child.For more information about unaccompanied youth, please click here.
+This law addresses a parent's power to designate a "person in parental relation" to a child.
+If a parent is unable to make education-related decisions for a child, they may temporarily designate another person to make those decisions on behalf of the student.For more information about unaccompanied youth, please click here.

 Regulations and State Plan

 In July 2015, the New York State Education Department (NYSED) Commissioner's Regulations governing enrollment of students in public school were amended to make sure that all students, and in particular unaccompanied youth, have timely access to school.
 These Regulations require that school districts accept a broader range of documents to establish residency.
 The Regulations also set timelines for school districts making residency determinations.
 The NYSED has produced brochures in multiple languages that districts can provide to parents so that they better understand the enrollment process.
 Brochures are currently available in: English, Spanish, Arabic, Bengali, Chinese, French, Haitian-Creole, Karen, Nepali, Russian, and Urdu.

 This memo details the amendments to the Commissioner's regulation governing homeless education (section 100.2(x)), which are effective July 1, 2017.
 They were updated to conform to the changes in the McKinney-Vento Act as a result of the Every Student Succeeds Act and the recent changes to N.Y.
 Education Law Section 3209.